My 5 Best Tips for Feeding Kids

 My favorite tip: Break meals down into components.
 If someone hates tomatoes, or someone else won’t think about touching beans, serving tacos or a grilled chicken salad can be tricky.
 Instead, break down the meal and serve the components separately.
 The whole family is still eating the same meal, but everyone can assemble it as they like.

-This works great for tacos, salads, rice bowls, and even pasta dishes (serve the protein, pasta, and sauce all separately).
+This works great for tacos like Carne Asada Tacos, salads like the Chef Salad, rice bowls like this Easy Chicken Burrito Bowls, and even pasta dishes.
+Serve the protein, pasta, and sauce all separately.
 I also like to make sure there’s something I know they’ll eat.
 My kids don’t like curry, but if I serve it separate from rice and fruit, they’ll fill up on those.

 I’m also a big proponent of getting kids involved and allowing them to take ownership.
 Getting to construct their own meals gives them a sense of independence, but there are a lot of other great ways to get them interested in food processes, too.
 Have them help shop, pick out new-to-them food from the farmer’s market, grow food at home, plan meals, and cook with you.